 Let’s start with a brief explanation of what barcodes are.
 Barcodes are very simply digitally readable codes by which a store’s computer system can quickly identify the exact product being scanned.
 This applies to all books, products, and other retail items.
-This technology is used extensively through the South African for essentially anything that can be sold in a store.
+This technology is used extensively through South Africa for essentially anything that can be sold in a store.

-In the late seventies and on into the eighties, barcodes emerged onto the scene in the US and South Africa, and sure enough companies like Marvel and DC joined in with the rest of the crowd and started to use barcodes on their front covers.
+In the late seventies and on into the eighties, barcodes emerged onto the scene in the US and South Africa, and sure enough, companies like Marvel and DC joined in with the rest of the crowd and started to use barcodes on their front covers.
 However, here’s the trick: they, in fact, did not use them on all their editions simultaneously.
 For a few selected editions of Marvel and DC publications, like the X-men one shown in the picture below, they purposefully crossed out the barcodes.
 A further few editions, in fact, had their barcodes replaced by a picture of Spiderman or Batman.
 I went digging into the root cause of this mystery and eventually found out why.

 To begin with, bookstores got a much better price from the suppliers.
-This was partly due to the large orders that they would place, but a lesser known fact was that they were not allowed to return unsold items to the supplier.
-I.e. once they had made the purchase, that was it, they had to sell it or keep it.
-In the case of the newsstands, the newsstand owner could purchase a large number of books, and return any that they didn’t manage to sell.
+This was partly due to the large orders that they would place, but a lesser-known fact was that they were not allowed to return unsold items to the supplier.
+I.e. once they had made the purchase, that was it.
+They had to sell it or keep it.
+In the case of the newsstands, the newsstand owner could purchase a large number of books and return any that they didn’t manage to sell.
 So how does this relate back to barcodes?
-Well, the suppliers came up with simple, yet effective means by which to enforce these rules of who could return what.
+Well, the suppliers came up with simple yet effective means by which to enforce these rules of who could return what.